 Similarly, you can actually burn significantly more calories doing LISS, purely because you can do it for so much longer and so much more frequently than HIIT.
 But this is also the downside of LISS, as it simply takes more time.
 Generally, to get the most from LISS, you likely want to do at least 30 minutes of it, whereas with HIIT, you can get a lot of bang for your buck in as little as 4 minutes.
 This is generally why you see HIIT being promoted, as it is very time efficient.
 However, this is only true if you look at things with short time horizons, and as soon as you broaden the time horizon, LISS is actually more time efficient (you can burn more calories, and you get better fitness and health returns over longer time horizons).

 However, rather than thinking of cardio as a purely an either-or question, you can actually do a little bit of both.
 Most people seem to do best by allocating the vast majority of their cardiovascular training towards LISS, but also allocating some time to HIIT so they don’t miss out on some of the additional benefits you can get from training at higher intensities.
-Generally, if someone wants to improve their fitness in some capacity, or they want to ensure they are looking after their health, we are going to want to include cardiovascular exercise in the program.
+If someone wants to improve their fitness in some capacity or they want to ensure they are looking after their health, they are going to want to include cardiovascular exercise in their program.

 Sports/Organised Group Training